vadimegorov13/next-firebase-auth-template/README.md

 npm install
 ```

-Create `.env.local` and copy everything from `.env.example`
+Create `.env.local` and copy everything from `.env.example`.
-Create firebase project and copy credentials into `.env.local`
+Create firebase project and copy credentials into `.env.local`.

 Run the development server: